Top 5 Revolutionary War Movies: Celebrating the Birth of Our Nation

 "Drums Along the Mohawk," directed by John Ford, has a stellar cast including Henry Fonda, Claudette Colbert, Ward Bond, and John Carradine.
 (20th Century Fox)

-Produced by industry pioneer Darryl F. Zanuck and directed the legendary John Ford, it stars Henry Fonda and Claudette Colbert as the recently married Gil and Lana Martin.
+Produced by industry pioneer Darryl F. Zanuck and directed by the legendary John Ford, it stars Henry Fonda and Claudette Colbert as the recently married Gil and Lana Martin.
 They settle on his farm in the Deerpark region of the Mohawk Valley in central New York with the hopes of living a quiet life away from it all.
 Needless to say, things don’t go as planned.

-Unlike most films of this ilk, the enemy is not the British Army, but rather Tories (Americans loyal to the Monarchy) and indigenous Senecas.
+Unlike most films of this ilk, the enemy is not the British army but rather Tories (Americans loyal to the monarchy) and indigenous Senecas.
 The crack supporting cast includes Ward Bond, John Carradine, and Edna May Oliver.

 ‘The Crossing’ (2000)

 The winner of a 2000 Peabody Award, “The Crossing” depicts one of the most iconic events in the first year of the war and one of its most frequently overlooked.
-Directed by Robert Harmon (“Ike: Countdown to D-Day”) and adapted by Howard Fast from his own book, it stars the versatile Jeff Daniels as George Washington, then Commander-in-Chief of the Continental Army.
+Directed by Robert Harmon (“Ike: Countdown to D-Day”) and adapted by Howard Fast from his own book, it stars the versatile Jeff Daniels as George Washington, then commander-in-chief of the Continental Army.

 ‘The Scarlet Coat’ (1955)